KESTIO

 • What volume of visitors or subscribers do they generate?

-The more you know about your weaknesses, the more likely you are to correct them.
+Conduct this assessment without complacency or sentimentality: the better you know your weaknesses, the more likely you will be to correct them.

-Once this initial diagnosis of your Web marketing tools has been carried out, it's essential to start with your competitors and your targets in order to use them as effectively as possible: to use your weapons wisely, there's nothing like knowing who you're dealing with...
+Once this initial assessment of your Web Marketing tools has been carried out, it is essential, in order to use them as effectively as possible, to start with your competitors and your targets: to use your weapons wisely, there's nothing better than knowing who you're dealing with...

-• What are the characteristics of your online market, its opportunities and risks?
+• What are the characteristics of your market on the web, its opportunities and risks?

-• Who are your main competitors, and what are their web marketing and sales strategies?
+• Who are your main competitors, and what is their web marketing and sales strategy?

-• Which customers do you want to attract and convince as a priority, via your lead generation tools?
+• Which clients do you want to attract and convince first, using your Lead Generation tools?

-This last point should be seen in relation to your "Gold, Silver and Bronze" targets, defined when building yoursales model.
-And because you're dealing with Marketing logic and approach here, you're going to convert these generic targets (type of company, sales volume...) into "Buyer Personae", endowed with human and personalized traits.
-1
+This last point should be related to your "Gold, Silver, and Bronze" targets, defined during the construction of your commercial model.
+And because you are here in a Marketing logic and approach, you will convert these targets with generic outlines (type of company, turnover volume, etc.) into "Buyer Personas", endowed with human and personalized traits.1

-Once you know which Buyer Personae you're addressing, everything becomes clearer: how you're going to talk to them, via which channels, and above all: to tell them what!
+Once you know which Buyer Personas you're targeting, everything becomes clearer: how you're going to talk to them, through which channels, and most importantly: what to say to them!

-Address their concerns, show them what problems you're going to solve for them and what it's going to do for them - in short, let them know what they're going to gain from YOUR solution.
-In this way, you'll first create trust, then the desire to work with you.
+Address their concerns, show them what problems you will solve for them and what benefits they will gain; in short, let them know what they will gain thanks to YOUR solution.
+This will first create trust, and then the desire to work with you.

-There's no point in "talking into your prospects' ears" if they never leave you their number to call them back!
+There's no point in knowing how to speak well if your prospects never give you their number to call them back!

-For your scenarios to produce results, you must first have a clear vision of these points:
+For your scenarios to produce results, you must first have a clear vision on these different points:

-• Where will you direct the flow of your visitors (your site's "contact" page, "demo request" landing page, etc.)?
+• Towards which objective will you direct the flow of your visitors (the « contact » page of your site, the « demo request » landing page, etc.)?

-• How do your visitors move from one channel (web or not) to another?
+• How does the transition from one channel (web or otherwise) to another happen for your visitors?

 • How do you identify their level of interest in your solution?

-Deploying an Inbound Marketing strategy strategy requires working in agile mode (we'll come back to this shortly), but it can't be managed "by instinct" - quite the contrary!
+Implementing an Inbound Marketing strategy requires working in an agile manner (we will come back to this shortly), but it is not managed "by instinct" – quite the opposite!

-To be effective, lead generation using Web marketing tools must be guided by precise objectives and based on careful monitoring of pre-defined indicators.
+To be effective, lead generation via Web Marketing tools must be guided by specific objectives and rely on the careful monitoring of pre-defined indicators.

-In line with your sales funnel, define quantified objectives and the corresponding KPIs.
+In connection with your sales funnel, define quantifiable objectives and corresponding KPIs.

 For example (in simplified mode):